Leonardo-Boss/suckless-site/sta.li/faq.md

 --------------------------------------------------------
 We believe that due to the small size of the base system the opposite will be the case.
-First of all, the kernel will load each static executable's .rodata, .data, .text and .comment sections only once for all instances into memory, Second, because each static binary has only been linked with the object files necessary, it has been optimised at linkage time already for memory consumption.
+First of all, the kernel will load each static executable's .rodata, .data, .text and .comment sections only once for all instances into memory.
+Second, because each static binary has only been linked with the object files necessary, it has already been optimised at linkage time for memory consumption.
 When loading it, we don't require the kernel to map all dependent dynamic libraries into memory from which our binary might only use 5% of the functions they provide.
-So in reality the memory footprint is becoming less, and the dead code hold in memory (or paged) reduces overall consumption.
+So, in reality, the memory footprint is becoming less, and the dead code hold in memory (or paged) reduces overall consumption.
-This is also true for programs like surf, it doesn't use all webkit/gtk/glib functions.
+This is also true for programs, like surf, which don't use all webkit/gtk/glib functions.

 Isn't starting statically linked executables slower?
 ----------------------------------------------------
-In most cases the answer is No. In the theoretical case of a huge static executable the payload might be loading the executable into memory, but we focus small static executables.
-In experiments the execution time of a static executable was about 4000% faster than with its dynamically linked counterpart when no dependent libraries (except glibc) were pre-loaded and 100% faster when the dependent libraries were pre-loaded.
+In most cases the answer is "No".
+In the theoretical case of a huge static executable, the payload might be loading the executable into memory; but we focus on small, static executables.
+In experiments, the execution time of a static executable was about 4000% faster than its dynamically linked counterpart when no dependent libraries (except glibc) were pre-loaded, and 100% faster when the dependent libraries were pre-loaded.
 We believe the overhead for looking up all needed symbols in the dynamically loaded libraries seems to be very expensive.
 On modern hardware this is only noticable with endlessly executing